kantega/notsoserial/README.md

 See http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/ for details on this attack.

 > PLEASE NOTE: invoker-defender only does what it does.
 It does not fix the problem with deserialization attacks.
-It only knowns about and some well known classes which it makes unserializable.
+It only knowns about some well known classes which it makes unserializable.
 It cannot protect you from deserializing other vulnerable classes.

 ## How?